JobNmadu/Dyn4cast/README.md

 &#10;[![lifecycle](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 &#10;<!-- end -->

-The **Dyn4cast** package is designed to be a lightweight package, with the aim of simplifying the estimation, prediction and forecast of time-varying dataset, especially where the data is continuously collected on routine and regular basis.
-The package takes away the efforts of loading the libraries of more than 10 packages which have been used to develop the functions for forecasting the data.
+The **Dyn4cast** package is designed to be a lightweight package.
+The philosophy behind it was the need to quickly provide quick updates and visualization of Nigerian *COVID-19* cases during the pandemic in 2020, hence had only one function, **DynamicForecast**.
+The aim was to simplify the estimation, prediction and forecast of time-varying *COVID-19* dataset, based on daily update of incidences.
+There was need to have a function which is able to handle continuous data collection, estimation and forecast.
+That was what led to the name of the package.
+From that single function, the number of functions have grown to more than 10 because there were need to have supporting functions to make the forecasting easy.
+However, the package has pride itself of the *line line technology* by providing various **machine learning functions** that have the functionality of revealing the facts behind your data.
+The functions are working optimally and effects are continuously being made to improve on them and ensuring that dependencies are reduced to the barest minimum.
+The unique selling point of this package is that it takes away the need to load multiple libraries to perform the various machine learning tasks.

 ## Installation